valerielnd/Amazon_Vine_Analysis/README.md

 The first step of our analysis is extracting the data from our chosen dataset.

-The dataset we are analyzing, as with all other amazon review datasets, has the following schemata:
+The dataset we are analyzing, as with all other Amazon review datasets, has the following schemata:

-*	marketplace       - 2 letter country code of the marketplace where the review was written.
+*	marketplace       - 2-letter country code of the marketplace where the review was written.
 *	customer_id       - Random identifier that can be used to aggregate reviews written by a single author.
 *	review_id         - The unique ID of the review.
 *	product_id        - The unique Product ID the review pertains to.
-In the multilingual dataset the reviews for the same product in different countries can be grouped by the same product_id.
+In the multilingual dataset, the reviews for the same product in different countries can be grouped by the same product_id.
 *	product_parent    - Random identifier that can be used to aggregate reviews for the same product.
 *	product_title     - Title of the product.